John Distilleries: History

 John Distilleries established itself in South India, retailing in Karnataka, Kerala, Goa, Puducherry and Andhra Pradesh.
 In early 2009, it began retailing in Punjab, Haryana, Himachal Pradesh, Chandigarh, Rajasthan, Jharkhand, Bihar, Maharashtra and Chhattisgarh.
 John Distilleries launched a brand of French brandy called Mônt Castlé in December 2009.
 Mônt Castlé was available across Karnataka in frosted glass bottles of 750 ml, 375 ml, 180 ml and 90 ml.
 The brand later expanded to other states.
 Its main competition is Mumbai-based Tilaknagar Industries' flagship Mansion House brandy.

 John Distilleries sold 12.5 million cases in 2009.
 On 1 October 2010, The company launched Roulette brandy in 2012.

 The company has always been making blended whisky, but decided to manufacture single malt whisky in 2008 in an attempt to enter the premium segment of the market.
 John Distilleries chose to use Indian ingredients to give the whisky characteristics of its country of origin.
-The first bottling of Paul John whisky, branded "Paul John Single Cask 161 Whisky", was officially launched in London, UK, on 4 October 2012 by Sanjay Paul, CEO of Alcobev Communications, at the Capital Hotel in Knightsbridge, London, England.
-The brand's second release, "Paul John Single Cask 163 Whisky" was also released by Sanjay Paul, CEO of Alcobev Communications, having 57% abv and priced at £60.
-Following the single cask release, Sanjay Paul, CEO of Alcobev Communications released Paul John's flagship single malt whiskies in May 2013.
+The first bottling of Paul John whisky, branded "Paul John Single Cask 161 Whisky", was officially launched in London, UK, on 4 October 2012 by Sanjay Paul, CEO of Alcobev Limited, at the Capital Hotel in Knightsbridge, London, England.
+The brand's second release, "Paul John Single Cask 163 Whisky" was also released by Sanjay Paul, CEO of Alcobev Limited, having 57% abv and priced at £60.
+Following the single cask release, Sanjay Paul, CEO of Alcobev Limited released Paul John's flagship single malt whiskies in May 2013.
 They were branded Paul John Brilliance, Paul John Edited and Paul John Bold.
 These expressions range from unpeated to peated and are available across 38 countries in the world today.
 With over 200 known international awards, the range of expressions also include Select Cask Classic and Select Cask Peated.